warproxxx/warproxxx.github.io/_posts/2020-12-12-Bitcoin-Trend.md

 | 10k_accumulation_2      	| 2020-09-12          	| 10380.98                  	| 2020-09-16 	| 10745.76    	| 3.51            	| 2020-10-11 	| 11309.66  	| 5.25        	| LONG            	| 5.25            	|
 | lift_off                	| 2020-10-07          	| 10585.37                  	| 2020-10-11 	| 11309.66    	| 6.84            	| 2020-11-27 	| 17135.02  	| 51.51       	| LONG            	| 51.51           	|

+As you can see, strategy goes long when "% change at start" is positive and short when negative.
 While trading this way, the direction of 8/11 trend based trades was right.
 The wrong ones are slightly wrong while the right ones are bigly right.
 It returns 325% overall while buy and hold would had returned 87%.
 This is a very good strategy except during the accumulation trends.

 It works this good because bitcoin moves similarly.
 Some can claim a look-ahead bias in creating this.
 I can claim I formed the method months ago looking at the 2019 data.
 But, the more powerful argument against the look-ahead bias will be the test of time, which I am confident this will pass until something fundamentally changes.